---------------------------------------------------------

 Quality feed

 If you can find waterfowl feed and you are only keeping ducks that is the way to go.
-Most people that keep ducks also have other poultry in the yard and feed their birds a layer pellet or crumble.
+Most people that keep ducks also have other poultry in the yard and feed their birds layer pellet or crumble.
 Adult ducks will do just fine with a chicken or mixed flock layer feed.

 A pair of adult ducks will go through about a pound of feed each day.
-When raising ducks on mixed flock feed, keep in mind that when your ducks are young they will need extra niacin in their diet.
+When raising ducks on mixed flock feed, keep in mind that when your ducks are young they will need extra niacin in their diet. click here to read more about ducklings & niacin

 Ducklings grow much faster than chicks and the niacin helps support their fast growing bones.
-An easy way to give them what they need is to mix in some brewer’s yeast with their feed until they are full grown.
+An easy way to give them what they need is to mix in some brewer’s yeast with their feed until they are fully grown.

 Ducks should never be offered feed unless there is a source of water to go with it, it could result in choking on the dry feed. click here to read more about feeding your ducks

-Bugs, Greens & Calcium
+Bugs, Greens, & Calcium

 Ducks are not vegetarians, they enjoy a large range of insects.
-They are never happier than when they can dig with their bill in a mud hole looking for worms, slugs or other creepy crawlies.
+They are never happier than when they can dig with their bill in a mud hole looking for worms, slugs, or other creepy crawlies.

 My ducks enjoy catching flies and are quite good at it!
 They will wait for the flies to congregate on a pile of poop in the grass, then lower their neck and run at them with their beaks open scooping up flies like a game of Hungry Hungry Hippos!